- Boards & Committees A - G

 Regulatory Review Meetings

-- 1st and 3rd Wednesdays
+- 1st & 3rd Wednesdays of each month.

 Agendas & Minutes

 Agendas are available prior to the meetings.
 Minutes are available following approval of Commission.

 View Most Recent Agendas and Minutes

 View a list of current committee members.

 “In accordance with Open Meeting Law (Ch.
 30A, Sections 18-25) public comment regarding Commission business should be emailed to email@example.com.
 The Conservation Commission will discuss public comment, at the discretion of the Chair, during regularly scheduled public meetings.
 It is inadvisable for individual Commission members to discuss Commission business on a private basis with members of the public.”

 To apply for membership, please fill out the Talent Bank Form.
 The link is below.

 The Sandwich Conservation Commission was established in 1960 to protect the town’s natural resources in a regulatory and advisory manner The Commission is responsible for managing Conservation lands, accepting gifts of land and money for conservation purposes, acquiring grant money for town acquisition of open space, advising other town boards on environmental concerns, and administering the Massachusetts Wetland Protection Act (Massachusetts General Law Chapter 131, Section 40) and the Sandwich Wetlands Bylaw, Chapter 7 as amended.

 About the Conservation Commission